dotnet/docs/docs/framework/interop/default-marshaling-behavior.md

 ## Default marshaling for value types
  Most value types, such as integers and floating-point numbers, are [blittable](blittable-and-non-blittable-types.md) and do not require marshaling.
 Other [non-blittable](blittable-and-non-blittable-types.md) types have dissimilar representations in managed and unmanaged memory and do require marshaling.
 Still other types require explicit formatting across the interoperation boundary.

- This topic provides the follow information on formatted value types:
+ This section provides information on the following formatted value types:

 -   [Value Types Used in Platform Invoke](#value-types-used-in-platform-invoke)